Ernest Ouandié

-Ernest Ouandié (1924 – 15 January 1971) was a leader of the struggle for independence of Cameroon in the 1950s who continued to resist the government of President Ahmadou Ahidjo after Cameroon was granted a nominal independence by French president Charles de Gaulle and the French parliament on January 1, 1960.
+Ernest Nicolas Ouandié (1924 – 15 January 1971) was a leader of the struggle for independence of Cameroon in the 1950s who continued to resist the government of President Ahmadou Ahidjo after Cameroon was granted a nominal independence by French president Charles de Gaulle and the French parliament on 1 January 1960.

 In August 1970, after a decade in an armed resistance dubbed "maquis," he surrendered at the gendarmerie station at Mbanga.
 He was tried on charges of "rebellion" and "seeking to overthrow a legal government using violence" and miscellaneous other charges, without counsel.
-(His French counsels, among them the future French president François Mitterand, had been denied entry into Cameroon by the government of Ahmadou Babatoura Ahidjo.)
+(His French counsels, among them the future French president François Mitterrand, had been denied entry into Cameroon by the government of Ahmadou Babatoura Ahidjo.)
 He was sentenced to death by the martial court tasked with the trial.

-On January 15, 1971, before the appeal process had been exhausted, he was executed in Bafoussam on the main public square in front of about 40,000 local Cameroonian citizens.
+On 15 January 1971, before the appeal process had been exhausted, he was executed in Bafoussam on the main public square in front of about 40,000 local Cameroonian citizens.
 They had been summoned to attend the event, which the government had set as an exemplary punishment to instill state terror in the population that had fought French rule.
 The firing squad of Cameroonian soldiers was commanded by a French army officer who, after the legendary freedom fighter had already fallen, personally added the "coup de grace" gunshot to his head with a pistol.
 Wounded by several bullets but still conscious, Ouandié's last call to his people to continue his fight was: "History will tell; Let the fight be continued by others.
 Long live (God bless) Cameroon."
 As the Frenchman's bullet entered his head, he took his last breath.

 Early years

 Ernest Ouandié was born in 1924 in Badoumla, Bana district in Haut-Nkam in a Bamiléké family.

 He attended public school in Bafoussam, and then l'Ecole Primaire Supérieure de Yaoundé where he obtained a Diplôme des Moniteurs Indigènes (DMI) in November 1943.
 He began work as a teacher.

 In 1944 he joined the Union of Confederate Trade-Unions of Cameroon, affiliated with the French General Confederation of Labour (CGT).

 From 1944 to 1948 he taught at Edéa.

-On October 7, 1948, he was posted to Dschang.
+On 7 October 1948, he was posted to Dschang.
 A month later he was posted to Douala as director of the New-Bell Bamiléké public school.

 In 1948 Ouandié became a member of the Union of the Peoples of Cameroon (Union des Populations du Cameroun – UPC), a left-wing pro-independence political party.

 Four years later he was elected vice-president of the UPC.

 In September 1953 he was assigned to Doumé and Yoko in Mbam-et-Kim.

 In December 1954 he was posted to Batouri, then to Bertoua.

 Finally, in January 1955, he was assigned to Douala again.

 Also in December 1954 he attended the World Congress of Democratic Youth in China and traveled to Paris and Moscow.